Wade Boggs: Boston Red Sox

 In 1985, Boggs recorded hits in 135 games, tying a major league record.
-He also had 240 hits and 72 multi-hit games, setting club records for both.
+He also had 240 hits and 72 multihit games, setting club records for both.

 In 1986, Boggs made it to the World Series with the Red Sox, but they lost to the New York Mets in seven games.
 He holds the record for batting average at Fenway Park, at .369.

 Boggs had a power surge in 1987, setting career highs with 24 home runs, 89 RBIs, and a .588 slugging percentage.
 He never hit half as many home runs in any other season.

 In 1992, Boggs slumped to .259—one of only three times in his career that he failed to reach .300.

 New York Yankees

 After the 1992 season, Boggs became a free agent.
-He was heavily pursued by two teams: the Los Angeles Dodgers and the arch-rival of the Red Sox, the New York Yankees.
+He was heavily pursued by two teams, the Los Angeles Dodgers and the Red Sox's arch-rival New York Yankees.
 He signed a three-year contract with the Yankees worth $11 million, after they added the third year to the contract that the Dodgers would not offer.
-Boggs went on to be awarded three straight All-Star appearances, had four straight .300-plus seasons, and even collected two Gold Glove Awards for his defense.
+Boggs earned All-Star appearances and batted over .300 in four straight seasons, while collecting two Gold Glove Awards for his defense.

-In 1996, Boggs helped the Yankees win their first World Series title in 18 years against the Atlanta Braves, which became his only World Series title.
-In the series' fourth game which saw the Yankees rally from six runs down to tie it, Boggs was called on to pinch hit in the tenth inning.
-Using the batting eye he was known for throughout his career, he drew a bases-loaded walk off Steve Avery, forcing in the go-ahead run and ultimately win 8–6, evening the series.
+In 1996, Boggs helped the Yankees win their first World Series title in 18 years, against the Atlanta Braves, which gave him his only World Series ring.
+In game four, the Yankees rallied from six runs down to tie it, Boggs was called on to pinch hit in the 10th inning.
+Using the batting eye for which he was known throughout his career, he drew a bases-loaded walk from Steve Avery, forcing in the go-ahead run.
+The Yankees won 8–6, evening the series.
 After the Yankees won the series in game 6, Boggs memorably celebrated by jumping on the back of an NYPD horse, touring the field with his index finger in the air, despite his self-professed fear of horses.